Authentic East Village sushi. High-quality nigiri at manageable prices. Try the $29 'sushi regular' set!

 Kanoyama in the East Village offers high-quality nigiri at reasonable prices, with a 'sushi regular' set for $29 including 7 pieces and a tuna cucumber roll.

-"The 'sushi regular' set, which includes seven pieces of nigiri and a tuna cucumber roll for $29, is a highly recommended dish.
-Excellent sushi platters and by-the-piece rare fish options are also highlighted."
+"The 'sushi regular' set, a $29 offering with seven pieces of nigiri and a tuna cucumber roll, is frequently recommended for its value and quality.
+They also offer excellent sushi platters and rare fish by the piece."

 Important Note